 Although yellow fever does not occur in Australia, an official yellow fever vaccination certificate may be required depending on your itinerary.

-- Requirement: A vaccination certificate is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission (except Galápagos Islands in Ecuador and the island of Tobago) and from Misiones Province in Argentina.
-Note: This applies to airport layovers longer than 12 hours in these countries.
+- Requirement: A certificate proving yellow fever vaccination is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission (except Galápagos Islands in Ecuador).
+This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in risk countries.

 See also: Library article for Malaria